 In carrying out all of its duties the Council will seek to ensure that people with disabilities are free from prejudice and discrimination in their everyday lives.
+We will ensure that people with disabilities are involved in decisions.
 To achieve this objective the Council will:

-- review, on an ongoing basis, all policies, procedures and practices to ensure they comply with current and emerging legislation - consider and take into account the specific needs of people with disabilities and their carers in planning and delivering services - design, plan and provide services to enable people with disabilities to maximise the control over their own lives and to encourage their social and economic inclusion - improve access to services and the built environment, utilising the experience, views, creativity and expertise of people with disabilities - tackle barriers in the provision of joint services through effective partnership working - where possible, make information available, on request, through a range of media and in a range of formats [including, where appropriate, the provision of materials in symbols, large print, Braille, British Sign Language video or audio description] and offer alternatives to verbal communication so that people with disabilities enjoy equal access to information and services - handle sensitively allegations of discrimination and harassment providing appropriate support to the alleged victim(s) in accordance with organisational policy and procedure - improve access to independent advocacy, self advocacy, legal and advice services to help people with disabilities take control over their own lives - ensure that recruitment and selection is carried out in line not only with UK legislation, but also with the wording and spirit of this Scheme and national best practice;.
-Reasonable adjustments will be made so that applicants with disabilities and existing employees who are or become disabled are treated fairly and with proper consideration of their abilities - make all reasonable efforts to help employees who are or become disabled remain in the Council's employment - manage employees fairly and appropriately, ensuring there is no discrimination in terms of attitude, work allocations, promotion, development opportunities, conditions of employment or the work environment
+- Involve people with disabilities in decisions through our programme of impact assessments and access group. - review, on an ongoing basis, all policies, procedures and practices to ensure they comply with current and emerging legislation - consider and take into account the specific needs of people with disabilities and their carers in planning and delivering services - design, plan and provide services to enable people with disabilities to maximise the control over their own lives and to encourage their social and economic inclusion - improve access to services and the built environment, utilising the experience, views, creativity and expertise of people with disabilities - tackle barriers in the provision of joint services through effective partnership working - where possible, make information available, on request, through a range of media and in a range of formats [including, where appropriate, the provision of materials in symbols, large print, Braille, British Sign Language video or audio description] and offer alternatives to verbal communication so that people with disabilities enjoy equal access to information and services - handle sensitively allegations of discrimination and harassment providing appropriate support to the alleged victim(s) in accordance with organisational policy and procedure - improve access to independent advocacy, self advocacy, legal and advice services to help people with disabilities take control over their own lives - ensure that recruitment and selection is carried out in line not only with UK legislation, but also with the wording and spirit of this Scheme and national best practice;.
+Reasonable adjustments will be made so that applicants with disabilities and existing employees who are or become disabled are treated fairly and with proper consideration of their abilities - make all reasonable efforts to help employees who are or become disabled remain in the Council's employment

-- work, in consultation with disabled people, to find solutions to disability issues to meet needs and deliver best value for taxpayers and users of Council services - ensure that all consultants, contractors, suppliers and partners are made aware of this Scheme and the expectation that their own policies will include as a minimum: - a commitment to equal opportunities - the name or position of the person responsible for the effective implementation of the Scheme.
+- manage employees fairly and appropriately, ensuring there is no discrimination in terms of attitude, work allocations, promotion, development opportunities, conditions of employment or the work environment - work, in consultation with disabled people, to find solutions to disability issues to meet needs and deliver best value for taxpayers and users of Council services - ensure that all consultants, contractors, suppliers and partners are made aware of this Scheme and the expectation that their own policies will include as a minimum: - a commitment to equal opportunities - the name or position of the person responsible for the effective implementation of the Scheme.